DPotoyan/Chem324/content/Lec3-0.md

 ### Eigenvalue eigenfunction problems

-Using the oeprator notation we see that both classical wave equation and time-independent Schrödinger equation can be framed as a problem of seeking special functions and multiplicative factors which satisfy a special kind of operators.
+Using the operator notation we see that both classical wave equation and time-independent Schrödinger equation can be framed as a problem of seeking special functions and multiplicative factors which satisfy a special kind of operators.

 <img src="images/SE_intro6.jpg" style="zoom:80%;" />